chicio/chicio.github.io/_posts/2017-08-25-how-to-calculate-reflection-vector.md

 How is this formula obtained?
 Let's start from a picture that represents our reflection vector and the other vectors used in the calculation.

-{% include blog-lazy-image.html description="reflection vector" width="1500" height="589" src="/assets/images/posts/reflection.png" %}
+{% include blog-lazy-image.html description="A representation of the reflection phenomenon with all the vectors involved" width="1500" height="589" src="/assets/images/posts/reflection.png" %}

 Before we start with the demonstration we also need to know what is the law of reflection:

 >The incident light ray L, the reflected ray R, and the normal N to the surface of the mirror all lie in the same plane.
 The angle of reflection $\Theta_R\$ is equal to the angle of incidence of light $\Theta_L\$.
 Both angles are measured with respect to the normal to the mirror.
 The reflected ray and the incident ray are on the opposite sides of the normal.